BryanJacobs/FIDO2Applet/docs/security_model.md

 proof of possession of the PIN is via challenge-response using 16 bytes of the hash of whatever content with pinToken as the key.

 In other words, it's pretty secure.
-The PIN token is rerandomized each time a guess is unsuccessful and each authenticator reset.
+The PIN token is re-randomized each time a guess is unsuccessful and each authenticator reset.
 You can't intercept someone's PIN except when it's being initially set, and even then it's sent encrypted with ECDH.
 The least secure part of it is when the **initial** PIN